OS Maps quick start guide

 You will print the current map type – standard, 50k, 25k or aerial photos.
 You can choose to print to a fixed scale, or fit the current route to screen if possible.

 You can also choose A4 or A3 prints (if you have a suitable printer) and landscape or portrait orientation.
 There is also the option to show your waypoints and print a full route card with your map.
-Some print features are premium users only, and the are no printing functions in the app.
+Some print features, such as A3 printing, are Premium users only.
+There are no printing functions in the app.

 7. Personal options